jphaugla/redisSentinel/jedis-spring/README.md

   - [Run](#run)
 - [Shutdown](#shutdown)
 ## Overview
-This subdirectory demonstrates jedis spring to connect to redis enterprise or redis stack using TLS
+This github demonstrates jedis spring to connect to redis enterprise using TLS.
+This is only a simple connection test to show jedis spring can use TLS to write to redis docker.

 ## Important Links
 see parent directory [README.md important links](https://github.com/jphaugla/redisSentinel#important-links)

 ## Jedis code
-This github demonstrates jedis spring to connect to redis enterprise using TLS.
-This is only a simple connection test to print out a single word *bar* of output to verify the TLS connection from Jedis is used.
+This github shows code to connect to redis enterprise and redis-stack using sentinel and/or TLS.
+Links provided in this github, show redisson sentinel with TLS as well.
+Additional steps are needed on the redis enterprise server if sentinel is used with TLS-these steps are also provided.
+Redis enterprise as a standalone redis can be used or a docker solution based on redis stack.
+Each client tool is in a separate subdirectory with a separate README.md as the main directory holds all the docker-compose files.
+This README covers the database deployment.
+Trying to give as broad a set of working examples in the TLS and sentinel space with a variety of client tools such as jedis, spring jedis, lettuce, spring lettuce, python, and node.js.

 ## Using redis-stack
 Redis stack (rs) has redis modules built in